Breath of the Wild

 It’s unmistakably a Zelda game, but with a massive open world.
 Nintendo did their usual thing, but it looks like this time they allowed themselves to be influenced by other games like Skyrim, The Witcher, Metal Gear Solid and even Nintendo’s own Animal Crossing, and that resulted in one of the greatest Zelda games ever.

 I’m loving every minute I’m spending in Hyrule and I think this might become not only my favorite Zelda game, but my favorite game ever.

-- In the order I played them: A Link to the Past (SNES), The Legend of Zelda (NES), Link’s Awakening (GB), The Minish Cap (GBA, but played on DS), Ocarina of Time (N64, but played on Wii), The Wind Waker (GC, but played on Wii), Twilight Princess (Wii), Phantom Hourglass (DS) and now Breath of the Wild (Switch). [return]
+- In the order I played them: A Link to the Past (SNES), The Legend of Zelda (NES), Link’s Awakening (GB), The Minish Cap (GBA, played on DS), Ocarina of Time (N64, played on Wii), The Wind Waker (GC, played on Wii), Twilight Princess (Wii), Phantom Hourglass (DS) and now Breath of the Wild (Switch). [return]